microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getshareduselicenseusagereoport.md

 ---
 title: "cloudPcReports: getSharedUseLicenseUsageReport"
-description: "Get the Shared Use license usage reports, such as servicePlanId, licenseCount, claimedLicenseCount and so on, for Real time, 7 days or 28 days trend."
+description: "Get the shared use license usage reports, such as servicePlanId, licenseCount, and claimedLicenseCount, for real-time, 7 days, or 28 days trend."
 author: "rbayetov"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"